pharmacologie-caen/vigicaen/paper.md

 data for their research.
 As a result, they would often rely in partial data, with limited statistical modelling options.

-The \CRANpkg{vigicaen} package aims at providing a toolbox for the VigiBase® Extract Case Level database, tackling a few technical challenges to run on low-specification computers, and provide easy and reproducible access to advanced features.
-This article will explain the technical choices and data management logic underlying the package, and provide some examples of its main features.
+The vigicaen package aims at providing a toolbox for the VigiBase® Extract Case Level database, tackling a few technical challenges to run on low-specification computers, and provide easy and reproducible access to advanced features.[@dolladille2025] This article will explain the technical choices and data management logic underlying the package, and provide some examples of its main features.
 Additional examples and use cases are treated in the package vignettes, which can be found on the